rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 }
 ```

-The deploy script will be comprised of three distrinct sections:
+The deploy script will be comprised of three distinct sections:

 1. Deploying the Album NFT smart contract
-2. Deploting the Song NFT smart contract
+2. Deploying the Song NFT smart contract
 3. Verifying the smart contracts in the chain explorer

 ### Deploying the Album NFT smart contract